 Additionally, demand for travel nurses has slowed in some areas, so if you are accustomed to working as a travel nurse, you may need to look for something more permanent.

 Finally, if you’re having trouble finding a nursing job, it may be due to the area in which you’re located—if you’re in a metro area that is saturated with nurses or one where there have been hospital closings, the market may be flooded with candidates.
 Therefore, you may need to consider relocating to an area where there is more of a demand, if that is realistic for you.
+Research travel nurse compact states to choose the right one for yourself.

 Lastly, another way to open up your options is to consider new specialty areas within the nursing field.
 Advanced practice and mid-level nurses will be in demand in primary care and surgical specialties, for example.
 If you’ve always worked in dermatology but can’t find a dermatology position, for example, you may have to consider a different specialty, since dermatology is one of the most competitive due to the pay and schedule.